Mihai Olos: First shows: figurative, abstract, and stained-glass paintings (1965)

-The Brâncuşi Colloquium in Bucharest (1967)
+The Brâncuși Colloquium in Bucharest (1967)

-An important or rather crucial event in the young artist's life was the Brâncuşi Colloquium organized in Bucharest in 1967, ten years after the great sculptor's death in Paris.
+An important or rather crucial event in the young artist's life was the Brâncuși Colloquium organized in Bucharest in 1967, ten years after the great sculptor's death in Paris.
 Since the International Association of Art Critics acted as a partner, its then president Jacques Lassaigne was invited to attend.
 Besides him, the most important critics of the master's work had come to Bucharest.
 Among them were: Werner Hofmann from Vienna, Palma Bucarelli, Giuseppe Marchiori and Carlo Giulio Argan from Italy, Carola Giedion Welcker from Switzerland.
 Still none of the Romanian art critics from the diaspora – among whom we should mention Ionel Jianu – had been invited.

 To honor this occasion, the Romanian Artists Union opened various exhibitions with the work of young artists.
 Mihai Olos had been included with some of his paintings on wood panels, in the group of thirteen artists whose work was shown at the "Kalinderu" art gallery.
-Critic Dan Grigorescu sees the group as a generation of "very young" artists, and lists the participants: Henry Mavrodin, Şerban Gabrea, Barbu Niţescu, Ion Bănulescu, Mihai Olos, Gabriel Constantinescu, Carolina Iacob, Adrian Benea, Paula Ribariu, Mircea Milcovici, Horia Bernea, Florin Ciubotaru, Ion Stendl and Marin Gherasim.
+Critic Dan Grigorescu sees the group as a generation of "very young" artists, and lists the participants: Henry Mavrodin, Șerban Gabrea, Barbu Nițescu, Ion Bănulescu, Mihai Olos, Gabriel Constantinescu, Carolina Iacob, Adrian Benea, Paula Ribariu, Mircea Milcovici, Horia Bernea, Florin Ciubotaru, Ion Stendl and Marin Gherasim.
 Other groups of artists were shown at the more visible Dalles art gallery and at the Art Museum, as one can learn from Ion Frunzetti's review.
 Olos had been invited together with other young artists to the reception Petru Comarnescu offered at his home, 10 Icoanei street.
-Carola Giedeon Welcker mentioned the event in her introduction to Comarnescu's book on Brâncuşi, published after the critic's death.
+Carola Giedeon Welcker mentioned the event in her introduction to Comarnescu's book on Brâncuși, published after the critic's death.
 On Comarnescu's advice, Olos offered three of his paintings on wood as gifts to critics Welcker, Buccarelli, Giulio Argan.

-The presence of the Italian art critics inspired the young artist, who had reached the age when Brâncuşi had left the country, to take his first trip west to Italy.
-It had been the destination Brâncuşi himself had had first in mind, though his destiny took him first to Vienna, then to Germany and finally to Paris.
+The presence of the Italian art critics inspired the young artist, who had reached the age when Brâncuși had left the country, to take his first trip west to Italy.
+It had been the destination Brâncuși himself had had first in mind, though his destiny took him first to Vienna, then to Germany and finally to Paris.
 But before showing his work abroad, Mihai Olos was expected to exhibit in the capital of his home-country.

 In a letter dated 1 November 1967, Petru Comarnescu was informing his protégé about some Swedish art critics intending to organize an exhibition in Stockholm.
 They were selecting young artists and therefore visited various shows and young artists' studios.
-In the same letter Comarnescu was advising the young artist to continue to work in the abstract-folkloric style, because the critic's firm conviction was that the complementarity of the folkloric elements and modernism in Brâncuşi's work was the secret of his greatness and success.
+In the same letter Comarnescu was advising the young artist to continue to work in the abstract-folkloric style, because the critic's firm conviction was that the complementarity of the folkloric elements and modernism in Brâncuși's work was the secret of his greatness and success.
 There are also hints to Olos' planned exhibition in the capital.